One to Beam Up! — That Amazing Anime Guy: An Interview with Illustrator, Industrial Designer and Lifelong Anime/Sci-Fi Fan, Mike Moon

 Interview with the Vampire: The Vampire Chronicles (1994)

-Fans of Anne Rice’s Gothic romance were both pleased and perturbed with this film version, which stars four of Hollywood’s young hunks in differing roles: Brad Pitt as the melancholy Louis, Tom Cruise as his companion and nemesis Lestat, Christian Slater (in the part originally slated for River Phoenix before his untimely passing) as the Interviewer, and Antonio Banderas as the mysterious Armand, the Father of All Vampires.
-Twelve-year-old Kirsten Dunst all-but steals the show from under them with her petulant portrayal of child-vampire Claudia.
+Fans of Anne Rice’s Gothic romance were both pleased and perturbed with this cinematic version of her book, which stars four of Hollywood’s young hunks in differing roles: Brad Pitt as the melancholy Louis, Tom Cruise as his companion and nemesis Lestat, Christian Slater (in the part originally slated for River Phoenix before his untimely passing) as the Interviewer, and Antonio Banderas as the mysterious Armand, the Father of All Vampires.
+Twelve-year-old Kirsten Dunst all-but steals the show with her petulant portrayal of child-vampire Claudia.
 Her brazenly cold-blooded waif sends shivers down the spine.
 Stephen Rea is good as a theatrical fop, and the costumes and sets, especially the Grand Guignol Théâtre des Vampires and underground Parisian catacombs, are atmospheric and incandescent.
 The film is one long and supremely sad symphony of death, however, devoting a major portion of running time to what it’s like to live as one of the undead.
+For instance, the realist Lestat veers markedly from the comic to the sadistic in the blink of an eye.
+His counterpart, Louis, expresses remorse with self-loathing at what he has become, while the doll-like Claudia’s insatiable thirst for blood makes her the vilest and cruelest of the lot.
+One of the film’s themes is that of vampires playing house, a dysfunctional family threesome vying for a “normal” home life as they suck the life out of others.
 Despite many blood-soaked and stomach-churning scenes, including graphic neck bites and grisly rat-squeezing cocktails (slurp, slurp), Interview with the Vampire has an anemic story line that nearly drains the movie of life.
 The excellent score is by Elliot Goldenthal, a major contribution.
-The opening movement of mournful voices, with a boy soprano intoning the Libera me, sets the mood of despondency and despair, harkening back to Bach and the Baroque era.
+The opening movement of mournful voices, with the viola da gamba on the soundtrack and a boy soprano intoning the Libera me (“Deliver me”) sets the mood of despondency and despair, harkening back to Bach and the Baroque era.
 It returns late in the picture after the horrifying demise of Claudia and her newly transformed “mother.”
 The cinematography is overwhelmingly dark and follows the prevailing brownish color pattern, a visual metaphor for decay.
-Directed by Neil Jordan (The Crying Game), who brings a postmodern AIDS sensibility to the proceedings, an idea not at all present in Rice’s original work but fascinating all the same.
-An otherwise noble effort, but a disappointing failure at the box office, as evidenced by the lack of a subsequent sequel by the same team.
+Stylishly directed by Neil Jordan (The Crying Game), who brings a postmodern AIDS sensibility to the proceedings — an idea not at all present in Rice’s original work but fascinating all the same — the film became a box-office hit, despite the bleak story line and downbeat script.

 It’s A Wonderful Life (1946)